wso2/msf4j/README.md

     This object can be used to retrieve HTTP request information.
 [More info](http://netty.io/4.0/api/io/netty/handler/codec/http/HttpRequest.html).
 * org.wso2.carbon.mss.HttpResponder -
     This object can be used to send HTTP responses.
 You can make responses more clean way by returning an instance of javax.ws.rs.core.Response or a POJO.
-See the [stockquote-service] (https://github.com/wso2/product-mss/tree/master/samples/stockquote-service) sample.
+See the [StockQuote-Service] (https://github.com/wso2/product-mss/tree/master/samples/stockquote-service) sample.

 #####@PathParam